 All APs that are members of a Multiple BSSID Set element shall use the same BSS Color.

-An HE AP that decides to discontinue the use of the BSS color[CID 6777] for the BSS that it serves, for example, after detecting a BSS Color overlap with an OBSS shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform associated STAs that the BSS Color is disabled; otherwise the AP shall set the BSS Color Disabled subfield to 0.
+An HE AP that decides to discontinue the use of the BSS colorColor[CID 6777] for the BSS that it serves, for example, after detecting a BSS Color overlap with an OBSS shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform associated STAs that the BSS Color is disabled; otherwise the AP shall set the BSS Color Disabled subfield to 0.

 If the most recently received HE Operation element from the AP to which it is associated contained a value of 1 in the BSS Color Disabled subfield then:

-A HE non-AP STA should use the A1, A2 and Duration/ID fields of the MPDUs contained in the received PPDUs instead of BSS_COLOR and TXOP_Durationfield in the HE-SIG-A field to determine whether the STA should update the Intra-BSS NAV.
+A HE non-AP STA should use the A1, A2 and Duration/ID fields of the MPDUs contained in the received PPDUs instead of RXVECTOR parameter BSS_COLOR and RXVECTOR parameter TXOP_DurationDURATION field in the HE-SIG-A field to determine whether the STA should update the Intra-BSS NAV.

-A HE non-AP STA should use the A1, A2 of the MPDUs contained in the received PPDUs instead of the BSS_COLOR and STA_ID_LIST field in the HE SIG A field to determine whether the STA may go to doze state for the duration of that PPDU (see 27.14.1 (Intra-PPDU power save for HE non-AP STAs)).
+A HE non-AP STA should use the A1, A2 of the MPDUs contained in the received PPDUs instead of the RXVECTOR parameter BSS_COLOR and RXVECTOR parameter STA_ID_LIST field in the HE SIG A field to determine whether the STA may go to doze state for the duration of that PPDU (see 27.14.1 (Intra-PPDU power save for HE non-AP STAs)).

-The HE non-AP STA may use the BSS_COLORcolor[CID 6781] if the most recently received HE Operation element from the AP to which it is associated contained a value of 0 in the BSS Color Disabled subfield.
+The HE non-AP STA may use the RXVECTOR parameter BSS_COLORcolor[CID 6781] if the most recently received HE Operation element from the AP to which it is associated contained a value of 0 in the BSS Color Disabled subfield.

 Following changes are required to resolve CIDs 3088, 9458, 10299